asawilliams/img-naming-conventions/README.md

 Intro:
 ------
 There is a need for image file naming conventions after experiencing a wide range of inconsistent naming even on the same project.
 The convention proposed should be usable on most types of projects (web -> native desktop).
+This is not supposed to be a perfect convention.
+There will be exceptions where these rules do not fit the need.

 Format:
 -------